 If you don't have enough credit on your Oyster card to pay the £1.50 fare or your Bus & Tram Pass or Travelcard has just expired, you can make one more journey on a bus.
 You must then top up your pay as you go credit to clear the negative balance before you can use your Oyster card again or before you can renew a Travelcard or Bus & Tram Pass.

 Where to get or top up your Oyster card

 Auto top-up makes sure you never run out of pay as you go credit by automatically topping up your Oyster card with money from your credit or debit card, whenever your pay as you go balance falls below £10.

-Your card is automatically topped up when you touch your Oyster card on a yellow card reader at the start of a journey on bus, Tube, tram, DLR, London Overground, TfL Rail or National Rail services in London.
+Your Oyster card is automatically topped up when you touch it on a yellow card reader at the start of a journey on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, Thames Clipper River Bus or National Rail services in London.

-If you set up Auto top-up on an existing card, you must activate it by making a journey at a station or tram stop.
+If you set up Auto top-up on an existing card, you must activate it by making a journey from a station, tram stop, Emirates Air Line terminal or River pier.
 You will not be able to activate Auto top-up by making a journey on a bus.

 Card clash happens when a yellow card reader detects two or more Oyster, contactless payment or other smartcards at the same time.
 This could lead to you getting a red light meaning you haven't paid for your journey.
 On buses, where contactless payment cards are accepted, your fare could be charged to a card that you did not intend to pay with.

 To avoid card clash, keep your Oyster and contactless payment cards separate and only touch the card you wish to use on the reader.

 *Service and network charges may apply.
 Find out about TfL call charges for details.